ZainZh/IsaacGymEnvs_ICIRA/README.md

 ## Work achievement
-We try to show you our efforts from two papers, the ICIRA one is accepted, as soon as the RAS one is still working!
+We try to show you our efforts from two papers; the ICIRA one is already accepted as soon as the RAS one is still working!
 ### About ICIRA
 **Title: 'Mixline: A Hybrid Reinforcement Learning Framework for Long-horizon Bimanual Coffee Stirring Task'**